KuligKamil/mongodb-project-workshop/tutorial/data_generators/README.md

 </details>

-***Ex.
-2*** - *Using created generator in ex.
-1 create async main function that will generate 50 users and save them to your database.*
+***Exercise 2*** - *Using created generator in exercise 1 create async main function that will generate 50 users and save them to your database.*

 ```python
 from asyncio import run